 Timeline template

-Incident Response Runbook Timeline Template
+Incident Response Runbook,

 A timeline template mapping detect, triage, mitigate, and post-mortem phases, ideal for security engineers and DevOps teams building structured incident response runbooks.